Ecstasy and shrooms

 Take Both of Our Courses and Save $90!

-• Euphoria and social bonding: For many, this compound feeling of joy and camaraderie is the purpose of hippie flipping.
+• Euphoria and social bonding: This compound feeling of joy and camaraderie is the purpose of hippie flipping for many.

 • Strong visual effects: Objects may appear to morph, “breathe,” or “grow.”
 Moving objects may appear to trail off or blur.

 • Elevated senses: Lights, music, color, and touch may feel extra captivating.
-For some—especially when the dose is too high—this sensory enhancement can feel overwhelming.
+This sensory enhancement can feel overwhelming for some—especially when the dose is too high.

-• Confusion: At times it may be difficult to interpret social cues or assess the “reality” of a situation.
+• Confusion: At times, it may be challenging to interpret social cues or assess the “reality” of a situation.

-• Intense emotional experiences: Although many report pleasant experiences from beginning to end, it’s wise to anticipate emotional challenges along the way.
+• Intense emotional experiences: Although many report pleasant experiences from beginning to end, it’s wise to anticipate emotional challenges.
 Psychedelics can bring a magnifying glass to our inner experiences, memories, and emotions—and if you aren’t grounded in a feeling of comfort and safety, these can be particularly challenging ideas to confront.

 It’s worth emphasizing that psychedelics, especially when combined with other drugs like MDMA, can provoke powerful and challenging states of mind.
 Those with a personal or family history of mental illness or health concerns should seriously consider the risks associated with psychedelics and MDMA.